We suggest you allow your child at least three weeks to decide if they wish to join before you purchase uniform.

 The awarding of all badges is based on the merit and effort of the individual concerned.
 The young people work towards challenge badges (e.g. Outdoor, Adventure, Skills, World) and a number of these go towards the Chief Scouts Award.
 This is the top award in each section- Bronze for Beavers, Silver for Cubs and Gold for Scouts.

-The picture below shows where to put the badges on the uniform.
+The picture below shows where to sew the badges on the uniform.
 A cub jumper is shown but the positions are the same on the Beaver jumper (turquoise) or on the Scout shirt.
+Badge glue is quick and easy but leaves unsightly marks if you later need to remove badges.
+This will mean you need to buy replacements and will also prevent you reusing the garment for a younger sibling or friend so you should consider this before using it.

 6th North Watford group name tape